kyma-incubator/terraform-provider-gardener/README.md

     ```bash
     cd examples/<provider>
     ```
-2. Edit the `main.tf` file providing the required gardener configuration:
+2. Edit the `main.tf` file and provide the following Gardener configuration:

     - Gardener project name
-    - Gardener secret for the choosen cloud provider(s).
+    - Gardener secret for the choosen cloud provider(s)
-    - Path to the Gardener kubeconfig.
+    - Path to the Gardener kubeconfig

     > **NOTE:** To obtain the gardener secret and kubeconfig go to the [Gardener dashboard](https://dashboard.garden.canary.k8s.ondemand.com/login).
     ```bash
     provider "gardener" {